bsuttor/myansible/Readme.md

 Testing
 -------

-Docker / docker-comose are used to test this environment, you can start VNC local test env with:
+Docker / docker-compose are used to test this environment, you can start VNC local test env with:

     $ make up